ABOUT GOLDENDOODLES

 Temperament

 Goldendoodles are an intelligent and obedient family companion.
 They are everybody's friend and devoted to their family.
 They are friendly towards children, other dogs and pets and easy with strangers, though females in general will make good watchdogs should the need arise.
 They are social dogs and happiest with their people, though not overly needy.
 A mature trained adult can be left at home during normal work hours, but certainly would love the company of a dog walker or neighborhood teen to drop by and play with them!
 Goldendoodles are likely to develop behavior problems if left neglected and alone in the garage or backyard spending most of their life alone.
 Their intelligence, eagerness to please love of learning and calm gentle spirit make them very easy to train.
-They make wonderful family dogs with easy dispositions.
+They make wonderful family dogs that are easy to live with.

 Health Problems